-The Coolest Places in Iran during Hot Summer Holidays (Part I)
+The Coldest Places in Iran during Hot Summer Holidays (Part I)

 The North and West of Iran